atwilla/lithophanes/README.md

-# Lithopanes
+# Lithophanes
-This program converts a given picture into an STL lithopane.
+This program converts a given picture into an STL lithophane.
 ## The Facet Class
 This class represents an STL facet.
 The three points of the facet must be declared according to the right hand rule with respect to the given normal